 - Consistent adherence to positive behavior (PBIS) and safety policies set forth by Highline CHOICE Academy Staff and Highline Public Schools Board of Directors.

 - Demonstrated independence and enthusiasm for learning, taking full responsibility to complete assignments, access resources and academic supports, and communicate honestly with teachers.

 - Daily and ongoing behavior by parents/guardians and students that reflect our Highline CHOICE Academy universal values of: Respect, Responsibility, Excellence, and Initiative.

 Drop Classes Procedure:

-Students who drop classes more than three weeks after the beginning of the semester will receive an ‘F’ for the class unless special circumstances dictate otherwise and approved by the building administrator.
+Students who drop classes more than three weeks after the beginning of the semester will receive an ‘NC’ for the class unless special circumstances dictate otherwise and approved by the building administrator.
 If a student drops a class, the parents/guardians must find an accredited academic solution.

-Puget Sound Skills Center (PSSC): Eleventh (11th) and Twelfth (12th) graders may participate in vocational, technical, and occupational job training programs at the Puget Sound Skills Center (PSSC) while attending Highline CHOICE Academy.
+Puget Sound Skills Center (PSSC): Eleventh (11th) and twelfth (12th) graders may participate in vocational, technical, and occupational job training programs at the Puget Sound Skills Center (PSSC) while attending Highline CHOICE Academy.
 PSSC is within walking distance from Highline CHOICE Academy.